Click here to learn about the latest updates.

 for thousand or m

-for million when editing.
-For example, 5k
+for million.
+(For example, 5k

 becomes $5,000 and